BLOG |

 Shutting down a company in Malaysia doesn't mean losing your workforce.

-With the right compliance strategy and an experienced Employer of Record, you can:
+With the right compliance strategy and an experienced professional employment provider, you can:

-Need support transitioning your team or understanding EOR options?
+Need support transitioning your team or understanding professional employment options?

 Talk to our Malaysia employment specialists at AYP Group — we'll help you retain your team with zero compliance risks.